Become an Airline Pilot

 Seaplane Rating

-If you plan on flying a seaplane or floatplane this is a mandatory rating.
+If you plan on flying a seaplane or floatplane the first thing you’ll need to do is earn your seaplane rating.
 The only prerequisite for the rating is your private pilot certificate.

 It actually doesn’t require many hours of training so this can be added on fairly quickly.